ensime/ensime-tng/README.md

 ```
 sbt +install
+sbt lsp/install
 ```

-from this directory and then choose to use LSP with a text editor of your choice, or an optimised Emacs-specific mode.
+from this directory and then install the extension for the text editor of your choice.

 You may need to install additional builds for specific versions of the compiler for projects (and their project definitions) that are using an older version of the compiler, e.g.